-- 11.1 The University recognises the value of a truly diverse workforce and the contribution that every individual can make.
+- 11.1.
+The University recognises the value of a truly diverse workforce and the contribution that every individual can make.
 It therefore aims to create an environment that respects the diversity of staff.
-To achieve this it is important that managers are proactive about ensuring staff in their teams are treated fairly and they can achieve their full potential regardless of age, disability status, gender identity, marriage and civil partnership, race, religion or belief, sex or sexual orientation. - 11.2 Hence in addition to the support identified in paragraph 4.2 above, managers should consider whether other support is appropriate for a new member of staff who may have specific needs.
-The following are some of examples of scenarios that should be considered, as appropriate; - a) Disabled staff may need reasonable adjustments made to the working environment in order for them to be fully effective in the role.
-Also they may be eligible for additional funding to support them in the workplace through the Access to Work scheme.
-Human Resources will be able to provide further advice. - b) Female or male staff who are prime carers may need additional flexibility in their working hours. - c) Young staff who may be new to the workplace may value support to help them settle into working life.
-A mentor or buddy would also support them to do this. - d) People who have religious/faith commitments may seek additional flexibility in their working hours, for example, to attend Friday prayers. - e) Staff from different cultures, especially internationally recruited staff may need extra time to adjust to UWE's working ethos and also to adjust to their new home/city etc. - f) Starting a job with new people may affect lesbian, gay, bisexual and transgender (LGBT) staff who are 'out' and not 'out' at work.
-It could add a further level of stress in having to join a new team and additional support may be valuable. - 11.3 In addition to the support that a manager and mentor/buddy may be able to offer, the equality staff networks may be a further source of support. - 11.4 If a manager requires additional guidance in supporting a new member of staff on equality issues, Human Resources will be able to discuss this.
+To achieve this, it is important that managers are proactive about ensuring staff in their teams are treated fairly and they can achieve their full potential regardless of age, disability status, gender identity, marriage and civil partnership, race, religion or faith, sex or sexual orientation. - 11.2.
+Therefore, in addition to the support identified in paragraph 4.2 above, managers should consider whether other support is appropriate for a new member of staff who

+- may have specific needs.
+The following are some examples of scenarios that should be considered, as appropriate; - a) Disabled staff may need reasonable adjustments made to the working environment in order for them to be fully effective in the role.
+Also, they may be eligible for additional funding to support them in the workplace through the Access to Work scheme.
+People and OD will be able to provide further advice. - b) Female or male staff who are prime carers may need additional flexibility in their working hours. - c) Young staff who may be new to the workplace may value support to help them settle into working life.
+A mentor or buddy would also support them to do this. - d) People who have religious/faith commitments may seek additional flexibility in their working hours, for example, to attend Friday prayers. - e) Staff from different cultures, especially internationally recruited staff, may need extra time to adjust to UWE Bristol's working ethos and also to adjust to their new home/city etc. - f) Starting a job with new people may affect lesbian, gay, bisexual and transgender (LGBT) staff who are 'out' and not 'out' at work.
+It could add a further level of stress in having to join a new team and additional support may be valuable.